• Skip to primary navigation

 • Do we actually need it??
 Set yourself a limit of how many outfits you can have for your newborn and stick with it.

-why you’ll like having a minimalist capsule wardrobe for your newborn
+the benefits of having a minimalist capsule wardrobe for your newborn

+• Less laundry to wash.
 Having less clothes to wash and dry means your baby has less “back up” clothes, so it kind of forces you to stay up on laundry.

+• Less time spent keeping track of clothing.
 Sorting it, storing it and figuring out what to do with it when baby has outgrown the newborn sizes.

+• Less space taken up in your home.
 The less clothing you own, the less room needed.
 Fewer bins in the basement and less crowded closets!

-Hand me downs are much easier to keep track of
+• Hand me downs are much easier to keep track of.

-You can afford to buy better quality
+• You can afford to buy better quality clothing that will last through more than one newborn.

 One Piece Outfits

 Buying one piece outfits means, you need half the amount of clothing items as you would if you bought separates.
 Tops and bottoms need to be matched making laundry more work.
 And maybe its just my babies, but their bellies always stick out under the shirts!
+One-piece outfits usually cost less too!

 Living in PJs

 Babies should be comfortable always.
 And the most comfy type of clothing are pajamas!
 Newborn babies nap half the day so it just makes sense to let them live in pajamas.
+Buying clothes for your baby that work for pajamas and are cute enough for day time clothes is the best way to save yourself time and energy.

 Wait on shoes